How It All Began

 Sorry, we do know.
 The average weight is going up, the health level is going down, people are working longer and getting sicker.
 I happen to think that’s going the wrong way up a dead end alley.

-Chapter 2 - Fruit Smoothie
+Chapter 2 - Fruit and Nut Smoothie

 A programmer from South Africa stayed with me for some time a few years ago.
 He was in the habit of having a fruit smoothie for breakfast and I took up the practice from there.

-When done it fills 4 or 5 large (250 ml) glasses.
-One goes down the hatch with a handful of vitamins for breakfast, one in the fridge for the following morning and the others into the freezer because if left in the fridge, sometimes it would tingle on the tongue on day four.
+When done it fills 20 or more large (250 ml) glasses.
+One goes down the hatch with a handful of vitamins for breakfast, one goes in the fridge for the following morning and the others into the freezer because if left in the fridge, sometimes it would tingle on the tongue on day four.
 Each day when I pull one out of the fridge for breakfast I just make sure to pull one from the freezer and put it in the fridge for the next day.

 Chapter 3 - Apple Pie